forseti-security/forseti-security/_docs/_latest/develop/branch-methodology.md

 This page describes the branches in the Forseti repo and how they're used.

+In general, Forseti branches will be prefixed with a version number.
-All active feature developments should be completed in the current General Availability version, Forseti 2.0.
-Forseti 1.0 is on support-basis only, and only bug fixes will be accepted.
+All active feature developments should be completed in the branch with the highest-versioned numbering.
+Lower-versioned branches will denote support-basis, and only bug fixes will be accepted.

 ## Branches

-The branches listed below are the main branches you'll use to inspect the correct codebase or create a Pull Request (PR):
+The branches listed below are the main branches you'll use to inspect the correct codebase or create a Pull Request (PR).

-* `dev`: development branch for Forseti 1.0.
+* `dev`: development branch for Forseti 1.0 (deprecated, bug fixes only).
 * `master`: latest stable release for Forseti 1.0.
 * `forsetisecurity.org`: documentations for Forseti 1.0 website.

-* `2.0-dev`: development branch for Forseti 2.0.
+* `2.0-dev`: development branch for Forseti 2.0 (GA, active development).
 * `2.0-master`: latest stable release for Forseti 2.0.
 * `2.0-forsetisecurity.org-dev`: documentations for Forseti 2.0 website.